Draw and match dates, who's playing who, how it works, 2022 World Cup qualifying.

 How do the Leagues work?

-Teams play each other home and away, with the four group winners of League A qualifying for the UEFA Nations League Finals in June 2021, which feature semi-finals, a third-place match and the final.
+Teams play each other home and away, with the four group winners of League A qualifying for the UEFA Nations League Finals, which feature semi-finals, a third-place match and the final.
 The group winners in Leagues B, C and D gain promotion and those who finish bottom of the groups in Leagues A and B will be relegated.

-As League C has four groups while League D has only two, the two League C teams to be relegated will be determined by two-leg play-offs in March 2022.
+As League C has four groups while League D has only two, the two League C teams to be relegated will be determined by two-leg play-offs.